 This course builds upon foundational concepts in neuroscience and biology to study key genes and signaling pathways that drive development, maintenance, communication, and plasticity of neurons and glia.
-Basic principles covered include differential gene expression in the nervous system, biochemical properties of ion channels and receptors, and the role of regulatory/transport proteins in neurons and glia.
-We will apply these and other concepts to sensory, motor, and behavioral aspects of the nervous system, studying both normal and abnormal development and function in model organisms.
+Basic principles covered include differential gene expression in the nervous system, biochemical properties of ion channels and receptors and the role of regulatory/transport proteins in neurons and glia.
+We will apply these and other concepts to sensory, motor and behavioral aspects of the nervous system, studying both normal and abnormal development and function in model organisms.
 The course emphasizes understanding historical and modern experimental design and molecular techniques.
 Critical reading and discussion of primary literature is an integral part of this class.
-This course is the same as BIOL 351D.
-This counts as an elective for the Neuroscience, Biology, and Molecular Biology majors.
-Prerequisite: 200- or 300-level NEUR course or 200-level BIOL course in the cell/molecular or organismal/physiology field.
+This counts toward an elective for the major.
+This course paired with any neuroscience course counts toward the natural science diversification requirement.
+Prerequisite: NEUR 212 and BIOL 116.